Good Bordeaux wine doesn’t have to be expensive!

 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, to the grapes used to produce Bordeaux wine and even vintage summaries covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide

-The links located to the left of the page lead to the top wines from the Bordeaux Satellite Appellations that offer true Bordeaux character, coupled with value and the ability to age and improve.
-The chateaux covered in this section are making Bordeaux wine the following appellations: Cotes de Castillon, Lalande de Pomerol, Fronsac, Bordeaux Superieur, Canon Fronsac, Entre Deux Mers and Cotes de Bordeaux.
-You can read wine tasting notes, detailed histories of the estates, details on the wines, wine making, soils and other important information, as well as view images of the following top Bordeaux value wine producers:
+The links located to the left of the page lead to complete profiles on the best value-priced Bordeaux wine and include wine tasting notes, detailed histories, information on the wines, vineyards, winemaking, winemakers, and other important information, as well as view images of the following top Bordeaux value wine producers:

 - 20 Mille